nachocaru/xaprb.com/content/blog/2007-10-15-not-a-bug-mysql-connectorj-doesnt-make-toast.md

 ---
-title: 'Not a bug: MySQL Connector/J doesn&#8217;t make toast'
+title: 'Not a bug: MySQL Connector/J doesn't make toast'
 author: Baron Schwartz
 excerpt: |
   <p>I was just searching for something and found this <a href="http://bugs.mysql.com/bug.php?id=2">MySQL bug report</a>:</p>